 Bitbucket is one of the industry-leading repository management solutions that allow developers to seamlessly implement open DevOps tasks.

 Bitbucket offers a variety of services to developers, such as allowing teams to collaborate and create projects, as well as test and deploy code in a single platform.
-One such effective service of Bitbucket is Bitbucket pipelines, which allows developers to implement continuous integration and delivery operations, thereby empowering teams to build, test, and deploy codes within the Bitbucket environment.
+One such effective service of Bitbucket is pipelines, which allows developers to implement continuous integration and delivery operations, thereby empowering teams to build, test, and deploy codes within the Bitbucket environment.

 Prerequisites